 Warp + Weft – They have a vertically integrated approach starting with processing and spinning the cotton, and various practices to reduce their environmental impact (although I wish they had more info about wages and any ethical standards available).
-I especially like that they focus on designing for different body types though with styles that go up to a size 24 and they also have comparable and even more affordable prices to Everlane.
+I especially like that they focus on designing for different body types, with styles that go up to a size 24, and they also have comparable and even more affordable prices than Everlane.

 MUD Jeans – I have to give MUD Jeans a mention because they are my personal favourite.
 They are based in the Netherlands and I love their circular approach, transparency, and they have great styles and fit!

 ÉTICA – With many sustainability initiatives, ÉTICA claims to use up to 90% less water and over 60% less energy to make their denim clothing.
 The jeans are fairly made in their own factory in LA.